 A photo ID must be presented by you or your proxy when picking up the diploma in person.
 You may arrange to have your diploma mailed to you by making your request in writing to:

 Commencement DecorumWhile recognizing that Commencement is truly a celebration for our graduates, it is important for students to recognize that is also a formal academic ceremony to be conducted with dignity and decorum.

 Graduates are asked to celebrate their accomplishments in a way that recognizes the importance of being courteous to fellow graduates and their guests, as well as the speakers, and does not disrupt the ceremony.

 Courtesy also requires that graduates remain in their seats during the ceremony, until instructed to move to the stage area.
 Cell phones should be turned off during the ceremony.

-Disability AccommodationsGraduates who require special disability accommodations should contact the Office of Student Development at 610-902-8416 by April 1.
+Disability AccommodationsGraduates who require special disability accommodations should contact the Office of Student Life at 610-902-8416 by April 1.

 Advance notification is especially important if a sign-language interpreter is required.

 ReceptionImmediately following Cabrini's Commencement ceremonies, graduates and their families and guests are invited to an on-campus reception in the Nerney Field House at the Dixon Center.